muratk5n/thirdwave/en/README.md

 them..
 They say 'see these people over there, they are *beyond the pale*', like, not even worth talking to.
-Pro-business FDP can argue for cutting taxes in the middle of a crisis, but left cannot talk about two-tier system in DE healthcare.
+Pro-business FDP can argue for cutting taxes in the middle of a crisis, but left cannot talk about two-tier system in healthcare.
 That makes you some kind of weirdo..

 ---